ankitkumarakt746/EncryptionProject/README.md

 Note:
 1. The program is capable only to encrypt alphabets.
-2. Be careful if you're copy-pasting in the CLI and avoid copy-pasting any extra spaces or line breaks else it'll cause unexpected failures.
+2. Be careful if you're copy-pasting in the CLI and avoid copy-pasting any extra spaces or line breaks, else it'll cause unexpected failure.